YourFunkyDad/Weatherboard/README.md

 Search function is only working when manually clicking the search button, not when clicking the enter button.

-Only Cincinnati and Orlando are showing up in the recent search history drop down bar, but there is not a search result list being dynamically created.
+A recent search history is being created, but only 1 available box to click from the most recent search.

 Homepage:
 ![Screenshot](./assets/images/Weatherboard.png)